 City Commission establishes the St. Armand’s Special Business Improvement District (BID) with Ordinance No. 02-4382.
-This was done three months after the establishment of the Coastal Islands Overlay District.

 The BID is authorized to levy an ad valorem tax on real and personal property within the District up to two mills annually, and it may use special assessments to support planning and implementation of District improvements up to $500 per parcel per year.